audravir/IJF_reproducibility_package/readme.txt

 The structure of the repository provided (e.g., if separating code, input data and output data):
-- Codes must be run in consecutive order (00,01,02,03..).
+- Codes must be run in consecutive order (00_, 01_, 02_ ...).
-- Data is loaded from 'Data' folder
+- Data is loaded from 'data' folder
 - Estimation output is saved in 'temp' folder then in later codes called upon to be read
 - Figures and Tables are saved in the 'tables_and_figures' folder